-The time at which a motorcycle crosses a control line shall be registered at the moment the foremost part of the motorcycle crosses the line.
+The time at which a motorcycle crosses a control line shall be registered at the moment the front wheel spindle/axle of the motorcycle crosses the line.

 When crossing control lines, the rider must always be in contact with the motorcycle.